Alternative VPN Choices for You

 CyberGhost's bold claim that these servers are "out of NSA reach" should be taken with a pinch of salt.
 If the NSA wants your data badly enough, it can almost certainly get it one way or another.
 However... running its own server center does make the data stored in it much more secure.
 And as noted above, the USA has no legal purchase in Romania.
 Unfortunately, these No-spy servers only currently seem available to original backers of the crowdfunding campaign.

 CyberGhost is a very good VPN service.
 Its software is easy-to-use while also being fully featured.
 It uses very strong encryption, and seven simultaneous connections is generous.
-Being based in Romania and keeping (almost) no logs is also a big draw, although concern over the past behavior of its new owners is valid.
+Being based in Romania and keeping (almost) no logs is also a big draw, although concern over the past behavior of its new owners is valid but yet to be justified.